Damian89/CommandGenInterface/README.md

 - Install dependencies: npm install
 - Build project: npm run build

+__OR__

+I build the project locally and uploaded commited the dist folder also - so you dont need to install npm etc if you just want to take a look.
+But if you need to adjust settings, paths, ... there is no other option then adjusting vue files and rebuilding it.

 ## Execute

 After building the project, you will find a dist/ folder in the root which contains two files.
 One is an index.html